deatwisedog/workflow_templates_itk/README.md

 If you added a new category, do the same in the [categories section of the translation mappings](https://github.com/Comfy-Org/ComfyUI_frontend/blob/9f0abac57ba0d5752c51198bf8a075b8336fdda1/src/locales/en/main.json#L433).

 You can edit the file and make a PR directly on the GitHub website.

+Here is the PR I made for the Wan template translations: https://github.com/Comfy-Org/ComfyUI_frontend/pull/3042